immortalbob/303ESP32S3-AI-ESPHome/README.md

 3. Flash using ESPHome dashboard or CLI

 ### Volume Button Automations
-The Vol Up and Vol Down buttons are exposed as binary sensors in Home Assistant.
+The WiFi, Vol Up and Vol Down buttons are exposed as binary sensors in Home Assistant.
 Wire them to automations to control whatever you like.
 Example automation for volume:

 ```yaml